Grace Aguilar

 Grace Aguilar (2 June 1816 – 16 September 1847) was an English novelist, poet and writer on Jewish history and religion.
 Although she had been writing since childhood, much of her work was published posthumously.
 Among those are her best known works, the novels Home Influence and A Mother's Recompense.

 Aguilar was the eldest child of Sephardic Jewish refugees from Portugal who settled in the London Borough of Hackney.
 An early illness resulted in her being educated by her parents, especially her mother, who taught her the tenets of Judaism.
 Later, her father taught the history of Spanish and Portuguese Jews during his own bout with tuberculosis which had led the family to move to the English coast.
 After surviving the measles at the age of 19, she began to embark on a serious writing career, even though her physical health never completely recovered.

 Aguilar's debut was an anonymous collection of poems, The Magic Wreath of Hidden Flowers.
 Three years later she translated Isaac Orobio de Castro's Israel Defended into English at her father's behest.
 Later her The Spirit of Judaism drew interest and sales in both Britain and the United States after being published in Philadelphia by Isaac Leeser.
 He added a preface to the work elucidating his differences with her, the first of many clashes her work would have with mainstream Jewish thought.

 In the 1840s her novels began to attract regular readers, and Aguilar moved back to London with her parents.
 Despite her success, she and her mother still had to operate a boys' Hebrew school to stay solvent, which she resented for the time and energy it took from her writing.
-In 1847, she became ill again with a spinal paralysis which she did not let prevent her from visiting her brother in Frankfurt.
+In 1847, she became ill again with a spinal paralysis which she did not let prevent her from visiting her brother, the pianist Emanuel Abraham Aguilar, in Frankfurt.
 Her health worsened and she died there that September.

 Biography

 Childhood

-Grace Aguilar was born in the northeast London suburb of Hackney, London, on 2 June 1816.
+Grace Aguilar was born in the east London suburb of Hackney on 2 June 1816.
 She was the oldest child of her parents, who were both descended from Portuguese Jews.
 Her family settled in Jamaica and eventually in England in the 18th century following the Portuguese Inquisition.
 Emanuel, her father, was the lay leader of London's Spanish and Portuguese Synagogue, and her mother Sarah was active in the city's Jewish community as well.
 Her religious background and illnesses, both hers and her parents', were major factors in her life and influential on her work.